-One of our amazing brand agents (great job Michelle!) took over from there.
-It became a back and forth of communication between the cinematography team, production resources, Hollywood Branded, and the client.
+One of our amazing brand agents (great job, Michelle!) took over from there.
+It became a back and forth of correspondence between the cinematography team, production resources, Hollywood Branded, and the client.

 The production wanted cameras that could film an entire scene in a dark tunnel in thermal imaging - from the DEA agent's point of view.
 And FLIR had the perfect camera to provide that solution.

 The camera needed to film the scene not only had a high cost associated with it, but also needed a FLIR camera operator on hand for training.
-Our tream drew up the proper contractual agreements to safeguard and insure the brand, and once signed, the cameras were provided to production!
+Our team drew up the proper contractual agreements to safeguard and insure the brand, and once it was signed, the cameras were provided to production!
 We were steps closer to getting FLIR product placed in Sicario.

 Nearly a year after sending the cameras off, the film was nearing release, and as hype around the film built, we were all eagerly awaiting the premiere date.
 As the first round of great reviews came in from the early screenings, we were excited, hoping the scene would be as good as it seemed in the script.
 And that it made it through final edit - as that is not always the case.